 Turn off your power at the main breaker or fuse the service panel if any electrical equipment or circuits have come in contact with, or are near water.
 If the main power switch is surrounded by standing water, make sure you call an electrician to handle it.
 Never use any electrical appliances or tools, or flip any switches while standing in water.

+Hurricane cleanup safety is vital to disaster recovery.
 At Stan’s, we make sure to follow each and every safety precaution when performing hurricane cleanup and recovery operations.
 It’s impossible to clean up everything on your own.
 Contact the professionals at Stan’s today for help!